Stocks Largely Gain As Rate Hike Hopes Offset Muted China Outlook - UrduPoint

 China lifted its pandemic restrictions in December.

+"One of the upside risks to inflation this year was a turbo-charged Chinese recovery which would drive up demand for a host of commodities from oil to iron ore and as a result prices," said Erlam.

+"So while we may not get the growth boost, we're probably getting something far more valuable," he added.

-Wall Street had posted its strongest session in more than a month on Friday.
-It came as a slide in US Treasury bond yields fortified beliefs the Fed was nearing the end of its rate-hiking cycle.
+Wall Street opened with modest gains after having posted on Friday its strongest session in more than a month as a drop in US Treasury bond yields fortified beliefs the Fed was nearing the end of its rate-hiking cycle.